openSUSE/news-o-o/_posts/2009-12-05-update-to-opensuse-org.markdown

 - Announcements
 ---

-Over the last two weeks, we have been making some major infrastructure changes to the openSUSE landing page and wikis.Â  The result is that users of the wiki can now expect new features, better language support, and a considerable increase in performance.Â  Here is a quick overview of some changes that we have made:
+Over the last two weeks, we have been making some major infrastructure changes to the openSUSE landing page and wikis.
+The result is that users of the wiki can now expect new features, better language support, and a considerable increase in performance.
+Here is a quick overview of some changes that we have made: